DexGarmentLab: Dexterous Garment Manipulation Environment with Generalizable Policy: Experiment

 \textbf{Tasks and Environments.} We evaluate our method on 14 garment manipulation tasks with varying deformation characteristics.
 Detailed environment specifications including scene randomization parameters, success metrics, and train/test configurations are provided in the Appendix~\ref{appendix_task}.

 \textbf{Demonstration Collection.} Using our automated data collection pipeline (Sec.~\ref{data:main}), we acquired 100 demonstrations per task, with 30-100 environment steps in each demonstration.
-The time required to collect a demonstration varies between approximately 30-60 seconds depending on the task, which is significantly faster than data collection through teleoperation.
+The time required to collect a demonstration varies between approximately 30-80 seconds depending on the task, which is significantly faster than data collection through teleoperation.
+We make comparison between autonomously collected data and teleoperation data in Appendix~\ref{appendix_teleop}.

-\textbf{Baselines.} We compare against two state-of-the-art diffusion-based approaches: 1) \textbf{Diffusion Policy (DP)} ~\citep{chi2023diffusion}, which utilizes images as observations to generate actions via diffusion.
+\textbf{Baselines.} We compare against two state-of-the-art diffusion-based approaches across all the garment manipulation tasks: 1) \textbf{Diffusion Policy (DP)} ~\citep{chi2023diffusion}, which utilizes images as observations to generate actions via diffusion.
 2) \textbf{3D Diffusion Policy (DP3)}~\citep{ze20243d}, which replaces image inputs in the Diffusion Policy with point clouds.
+What's more, we have also additionally included four new baselines for comparison: \textbf{ACT (IL), pi0 (VLA), RDT (VLA), and Eureka (RL+VLM)} and select representative tasks for evaluation, including Fling Dress, Fold Trousers, Hang Coat, and Wear Bowlhat in simulation, as well as Fold Tops in real world, which can be found in Appendix~\ref{appendix_baseline}.

 \textbf{Ablations.} To analyze components, we evaluate two ablated variants: 1) \textbf{w/o GAM}: Excludes the Garment Affordance Model (GAM), using SADP for trajectory execution.
 2) \textbf{w/o SADP}: Removes Structure-Aware Diffusion Policy (SADP), using GAM + DP3 for trajectory execution.